MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

   - /install/
 ---

-Materialize is a new kind of **data warehouse built for operational workloads**: the instant your data changes, Materialize reacts.
+Materialize is the Operational Data Warehouse that delivers the speed of streaming with the ease of a data warehouse.
 This quickstart will get you up and running in a few minutes and with no dependencies, so you can experience the superpowers of an operational data warehouse first-hand:

 * **Interactivity**: get immediate responses from indexed warehouse relations and derived results.